Sleep Facts

 By Karin Lehnardt, Senior Writer—Reviewed for accuracy by the FactRetriever editorial team

-• Humans spend a third of their life sleeping (25 years or more)
+Humans spend a third of their life sleeping

 • Sleep deprivation is deadlier than skipping meals

-Severe sleep deprivation shuts the body down quickly.[3]
+Severe sleep deprivation shuts the body down faster than a lack of food.
+Chronic deprivation can even shorten lifespan.[6]

 • Modern humans sleep far less than our ancestors